zooniverse/alice/README.md

 **Steps:**
 - `yarn install` to install package dependencies
+- `yarn test` to run all tests within the repo
 - `yarn storybook` to open a [Storybook](https://storybook.js.org) viewer at `http://localhost:6006` to view components in isolation
 - `yarn start` to open a staging version of the site at `http://localhost:3000`